nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Applicant**: Represents a person that is searching for a job
 * **Applied Role**: Represents the job a person is applying for
-* **Employment Type**: Represents how the applicant will be paid, e.g. Full time, Part time
+* **Employment Type**: Represents the type of work contract, specifically Full time, Part time, Temporary & Internship
 * **Expected Salary**: Represents the minimum amount the applicant is willing to be paid for the job
-* **Level of Education**: Represents the highest level of education the applicant has
+* **Level of Education**: Represents the highest/current level of education the applicant has, specifically Elementary, Middle School, High School, University, Bachelors, Masters, PhD
 * **Years of Experience**: Represents the number of years the applicant has previously worked in their applied role for

 --------------------------------------------------------------------------------------------------------------------